jdersch/PERQemu/PERQemu/Readme-source.txt

 --------------------

 The next release will incorporate major changes and expanded functionality.
-It is currently in development on the "experiments" branch as PERQemu 0.4.6 but should warrant a bump to 0.5 given the scope of the changes.
+It is currently in development on the "experiments" branch as PERQemu 0.4.9 but should warrant a bump to 0.5 given the scope of the changes.

+PERQemu 0.4.9 adds a temporary "fake Ethernet" device and Shugart bug fix.
-The experimental branch is being bumped to v0.4.8 (streamer added).
+The main branch is being bumped to v0.4.8 (streamer added).
 PERQemu 0.4.6 was a pre-release snapshot to preview v0.5.0 changes.
 PERQemu 0.4.5beta was an experimental/interim release for VCF PNW.
 The sixth snapshot was the first Github-tagged release, PERQemu 0.4.4.